Probesys/bileto/docs/administrators/deploy.md

 Nginx is used as the webserver in this documentation.
 Apache should work as well, but it hasn't been tested.

+**Warning:** Bileto is not ready for the production yet.
+You’ll probably lose your data during an upgrade.

 ## Check the requirements

 Check Git is installed: